-SPX is an independent company, and is being managed as a true joint venture.
-As a result, it is being treated by POET as an investment, using the equity method of accounting.
-Although each joint venturer has appointed one member to the Board of Directors of SPX, the company will have its own governance and management structure and will be operated under the laws of the Peoples Republic of China.
+While each joint venturer has appointed one member to the Board of Directors of SPX, the company will have its own governance and management structure and will be operated under the laws of the Peoples Republic of China.

-The Company's contribution of intellectual property to SPX was independently valued at \$22,500,000.
-During the period from March 12, 2021 to December 31, 2021, the Company recognized a gain of \$2,587,500 related to its contribution of intellectual property to SPX in accordance with IAS 28.
+During 2021, the Company recognized a gain of \$2,587,500 related to its contribution of intellectual property to SPX in accordance with IAS 28.
 The Company only recognized a gain on the contribution of the intellectual property equivalent to the Sanan IC's interest in SPX, the unrecognized gain of \$19,912,500 will be applied against the investment and periodically realized as the Company's ownership interest in SPX is reduced.
-As at December 31, 2021, Sanan IC's and the Company's ownership interests were 11.5% and 88.5% respectively.
+As at March 31, 2022, Sanan IC's and the Company's ownership interests were approximately 11.5% and 88.5% respectively.